smohiudd/transit-drivecycle/README.md

 #### Convert GTFS CSV to Parquet

 Since we are using DuckDb-Wasm for the joining GTFS tables in the browser, we'll need to convert the GTFS csv files to Parquet.
 See [this notebook](./notebooks/geoparquet.ipynb) for more information on using Pandas to convert csv to Parquet.
-Parquet files must be stored in and S3 bucket and referenced in `frontend/src/parquet_files.js`
+Parquet files must be stored in an S3 bucket and referenced in `frontend/src/parquet_files.js`

 #### Optional GTFS Database using `gtfs-postgres`